 Description

-Ruins of earlier church, re-assembled by Charles Lynam in c1881.
-Two moulded stone arches with polygonal responds and cylindrical central shaft, with flying buttress to west infilled with brick, and with tiled coping over.
-Remains of another shaft further east, and stone footings marking the site of the altar.
-The former church was demolished, and the stones were subsequently rediscovered by Charles Lynam, who re-erected them on their approximate original site.
-(A History of the Church and Ancient Parish of Stoke-upon-Trent: Talbot R).
+The ruins of an earlier church are located in St Peter's Churchyard in Stoke on Trent.
+These ruins were re-assembled by Charles Lynam around 1881.
+The structure features two moulded stone arches with polygonal responds and a cylindrical central shaft.
+There is a flying buttress to the west that has been infilled with brick and topped with tiled coping.
+Further east, there are remains of another shaft and stone footings that mark the site of the altar.
+The original church was demolished, and the stones were later rediscovered by Charles Lynam, who re-erected them on their approximate original site.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.